 Talib has made in impact ever since he walked onto the field, intercepting 4 passes in his rookie career, 9 interceptions and 87 tackles for his entire career.
 He has also had some off field issues as well, including a fight at the rookie symposium with another Bucs rookie, Cory Boyd.
 He was also arrested in 2009.
 Talib has been able to get his character together and has become of the best Bucs defenders and a cornerstone they hope to build around for the years to come.
 He is a tremendous corner and continues to get better in every game he plays (had 3 interceptions in one game against the Redskins).
 Look for Talib to continue to grow and become even better in the years to come for the Bucs.

-Topics: Aqib Talib
+Tags: Aqib Talib